biomejs/biome/editors/vscode/README.md

 ### `biome.lspBin`

-The `biome.lspBin` option overrides the Rome binary used by the extension.
+The `biome.lspBin` option overrides the Biome binary used by the extension.
 The workspace folder is used as the base path if the path is relative.

 ### `biome.rename`

-Enables Rome to handle renames in the workspace (experimental).
+Enables Biome to handle renames in the workspace (experimental).

 ### `biome.requireConfiguration`

-Disables formatting, linting, and syntax errors for projects without a `rome.json` file.
-Requires Rome 12 or newer.
+Disables formatting, linting, and syntax errors for projects without a `Biome.json` file.
+Requires Biome 12 or newer.
 Enabled by default.

 ## Versioning